Skip to main content

 • Soft and natural with gentle curves

-Others struggle to put it into words.
+Others struggle to put their feelings into words.

 This emotional layer is often the most powerful.

-Where the designer enters the story
+Where your garden designer enters the story

-Emotional preferences.
+• Emotional preferences.

-It is to extract them.
+It is to extract your ideas and expand upon them.

 To listen carefully.